Sanfee18/triton-server/README.md

     && rm -f awscliv2.zip
 ```

-This will allow the `run.sh` file to access AWS commands to sync the S3 bucket model repository inside the `/tmp/model-repository` folder everytime the container is run:
+This setup ensures that the `run.sh` script, executed when the container starts, can pull models from your S3 bucket into the local `/tmp/model_repository` directory:

 ```bash
 # run.sh file